|

 greenhouses are not only retain heat better, but they also generally offer a tighter

 seal than other greenhouses making them easier to heat.
-The Cross Country, Sunshine,
+The Cross

-EasyGrow, and Juliana models would be better suited for this purpose.
+Harvest, and Sunshine models would be better

 I want to grow plants in a greenhouse during the winter.